-Asking yourself why is a good question when you’re trying to discover the intentions of something or someone’s character.
+Asking yourself why is a good question when trying to discover the intentions of something or someone’s character.
 But see, God has revealed his character to you.
 He showed his character to us in the person and the work of Jesus.
-He’s revealed his intentions to the great sacrifice that he made by giving his first son for you on behalf of your mistakes.
-God showed you His intentions by raising from the grave so that you can trust him.
+He’s revealed his intentions to the great sacrifice he made by giving his first son for you on behalf of your mistakes.
+God showed you His intentions by raising from the grave so you can trust him.
 When we start asking, “Why did you let this happen?”
 “What are you gonna do about this?”
 “Why all this pain?”
 “Why all this betrayal?”
 When we go to him asking all these why questions, it’s usually because I’m trying to blame him for something that happened.
 It is time to switch from why to who.
 Has God been good to you?
-Yes, all that stuff that happened.
+Yes, all that stuff happened.
 It’s heartbreaking.
 He saw that.
-God takes no joy seeing you suffer.
-God took no joy in seeing Jesus suffer.
+God takes no joy in seeing you suffer.
+God took no pleasure in seeing Jesus suffer.
 Let me ask you, is he still good?
 Is he still a good God that has still been faithful to you?
 When you see who God really is, you can’t help but trust them.
 Faith is trusting God when we don’t understand.

 In 2022, don’t waste your pain.

 Romans 8:28 (NLT)

 And we know that God causes everything to work together for the good of those who love God and are called according to his purpose for them.

 We know that God works all things for the good of those who love Him and are called according to His purpose.
 Don’t waste your pain because God can work all things for the good of those who love him and are called according to His purpose.
 Your pain can bring you closer to Him if you surrender it to him.
 And your pain can bring other people closer to Him if you give it to him.
 Jesus will take your pain and transform you into the person he’s always intended you to be.
 If he could do it for me, he could do it for you,